 Definitions of “Subdivision” vary between bodies of government.
 Local zoning and planning boards may not define a subdivision the same as other agencies.

 The Tax Mapping Department defines a Parcel as a contiguous land area under a single fee ownership as far as may be practicable, used or intended for use as a single piece.
 A Subdivision is thus the division of any parcel into two or more lots, blocks or sites with or without streets or highways or any survey map that:

-The number of lots calculated for this fee are only the lots depicted on the map being filed.
+The number of lots calculated for this fee are the lots depicted on the map being filed.